Khursheed Ahmed Junejo

-Khursheed Ahmed Junejo is a Pakistani politician who has been a Member of the National Assembly of Pakistan since April 2024 and previously served in this position from August 2018 till August 2023.
+Khursheed Ahmed Junejo (خورشيد احمد جوڻيجو) is a Pakistani politician who has been a Member of the National Assembly of Pakistan since April 2024 and previously served in this position from August 2018 till August 2023.
 Previously he was a member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 11 October 1954 in Larkana.

 He has a degree of Bachelors of Science and degree of Master of Arts in International Relation.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-38 Larkana-cum-Qambar Shahdadkot-I in the 2013 Pakistani general election.

 He was elected to the National Assembly of Pakistan as a candidate of PPP from NA-201 (Larkana-II) in the 2018 Pakistani general election.

 He was re-elected to the National Assembly as a candidate of PPP from NA-196 Qambar Shahdadkot-I in the 2024 Pakistani by-elections.
 He received 91,581 votes and defeated Muhammad Ali, a candidate of Tehreek-e-Labbaik Pakistan (TLP).